Explore the different types of life insurance

 Permanent life insurance — such as whole life, universal, indexed universal, and variable universal — can help your clients:

 - Live more.
-Unlike term insurance, permanent life insurance protects your clients’ family for their entire life, while adapting throughout their life to provide access to cash when they need it.
+Unlike term insurance, permanent life insurance protects your family for your entire life, while adapting throughout your life to provide access to your available cash value when you need it most.

 Whole life insurance